Reduction of Class Activation Uncertainty with Background Information: Potential Future Applications

 Although we apply both traditional CNNs and transformers, we obtain CAM from only CNNs.
-There is no well-established method to obtain CAM from transformers.
-Recently proposed methods haven't received popularity yet \cite{li2023transcam, qiang2022attcat}.
-Therefore, could not obtain statistical results of deep feature factorization using transformers.
-Future researchers can potentially investigate the effect of background class with CAM on transformers.
+There exist several recent approaches trying to get smooth CAM from transformers \cite{li2023transcam, qiang2022attcat}.
+Future researchers can potentially find better CAM on vision transformers and investigate the effect of background class with CAM on transformers.

+We have applied the background class to a few class classification problems.
+We demonstrated our method in a few datasets.
+Many other classification and detection problems face background objects.
+Background patterns are also prevalent in remote sensing \cite{hong2023cross, hong2024spectralgpt, data2024multimodal}.
+Researchers may apply the concept of background class on remote sensing in the near future.

+Future researchers may use the proposed background class in other multiclass problems and new datasets \cite{pannattee2024american, maitra2024virtual, lambert2024trustworthy}.
+Cameras are attached to many industrial equipment.
+Various computer vision models compute important results from photos taken by those cameras.
+Such cameras usually capture a limited number of background patterns.
+Researchers can potentially develop datasets with background patterns for customized detection and classification scenarios and apply the proposed model for superior performance.

+Deep learning has become a hot research topic in recent decades \cite{lecun2015deep, mishra2024lsco}.
+Researchers and top organizations are proposing new state-of-the-art models and approaches almost every year.
+We have applied the proposed method while training several ResNet-type convolutional neural networks and vision transformers.
+Researchers in the future can potentially apply the proposed method with a superior future model and get superior performance.
+Researchers in the future can potentially apply other performance enhancement methods to achieve superior performance \cite{ofori2024defending}.
+Such methods can potentially be customized data augmentation, novel training methodology, adversarial training, etc.

+The test image never becomes the same as a training image in practical situations.
+We apply various image augmentation to training images to improve generalization.
+We have applied different image flips and rotations to augment data.
+Such augmentation makes the trained model robust against flips and rotations.
+However, the noise can change the prediction result \cite{hong2018augmented}.
+Even one of Google's high-performing models predicted a panda as a gibbon \cite{goodfellow2014explaining}.
+Researchers add noise as augmentation and perform adversarial training to overcome such issues \cite{kabir2018partial, cubuk2019autoaugment}.
+Future researchers can potentially perform robust augmentation or adversarial training with the proposed background class and receive superior performance.